blacktop/ipsw/README.md

   ota             Parse OTAs
-  plist           Dump plist as JSON sepfw           Dump MachOs shsh            Get shsh blobs from device symbolicate     Symbolicate ARM 64-bit crash logs (similar to Apple's symbolicatecrash) update          Download an ipsw update if one exists version         Print the version number of ipsw
+  plist           Dump plist as JSON sepfw           Dump MachOs ssh             SSH into a jailbroken device symbolicate     Symbolicate ARM 64-bit crash logs (similar to Apple's symbolicatecrash) update          Download an ipsw update if one exists version         Print the version number of ipsw